The A's are reportedly seeking a young center fielder in any Sonny Gray trade

 They have their eye on one Yankees prospect in particular

-At some point before Monday's trade deadline, the Oakland Athletics are very likely to trade staff ace Sonny Gray .
+The Oakland Athletics are very likely to move staff ace Sonny Gray ahead of Monday's non-waiver trade deadline.
 Keeping him carries too much risk given his injury problems over the last year or so, and chances are his trade value will never again be as high as it is right now.
-With Oakland in a rebuild, trading Gray makes all the sense in the world.
+With Oakland in a rebuild, trading Gray just makes sense.

-Several teams have expressed interest in acquiring Gray before the deadline, including the New York Yankees , Los Angeles Dodgers , Chicago Cubs , Milwaukee Brewers , Houston Astros , and Atlanta Braves .
-Plenty of others are interested as well.
-I'm sure of it.
+Several teams have expressed interest in acquiring the right-hander, including the New York Yankees , Los Angeles Dodgers , Chicago Cubs , Milwaukee Brewers , Houston Astros and Atlanta Braves .
 Regardless of where Gray ends up, the A's are reportedly seeking a young center fielder in return.

 I find it a bit surprising the Athletics are looking to fill a specific need by trading Gray.
 They don't only want a young center fielder, of course.
 They want a young center fielder to be part of the package.
-That said, when you're a rebuilding team a long way from contention, and you have a trade chip as valuable as Gray, it seems the best course of action would be to accumulate as much talent as possible, regardless of position.
-Get the best possible players and sort 'em out later.
+That said, when you're a rebuilding team a long way from contention and you have a trade chip as valuable as Gray, it seems the best course of action would be to accumulate as much talent as possible, regardless of position.
+Get the best possible players and sort them out later.

 Then again, maybe it shouldn't be surprising, because this "trade for specific needs" approach is one reason the A's are where they are today.
 They wanted a young third baseman in the Josh Donaldson trade, and that led them to Brett Lawrie .
 They wanted a shortstop in the Jeff Samardzija trade, hence Marcus Semien .
 Maybe the A's couldn't have done better for Samardzija.
 But Donaldson?
-They for sure could have landed a better package by being more open-minded and not focused on a set position(s).
+They for sure could have landed a better package by being more open-minded and not focused on a set positions.

 Add a Comment